 What makes the Monnow bridge at Monmouth unique is the bridge tower or the gate tower still standing at one end of the bridge.
 This bridge tower means that at some point in time this was a part of fortification of the city or a part of some fort.
 I later gathered this is the only remaining bridge tower in the whole of Britain.
 Built in late 13th CE, this bridge also served as a toll gate at some point in time.
 Before this stone bridge came up, there used to be a wooden bridge just like Clapton Bridge at Stratford upon Avon.
 I love the arches on the piers of the bridges.
 There is another lovely bridge on the same Avon River in Bath.

 Monnow bridge tower looks like a lonely tower overlooking the small town it was built to serve.
 The river is not quite wide here so the bridge is rather small.
-As of now, this is a pedestrian only bridge, so you can leisurely walk without worrying about any traffic.
+As of now, this is a pedestrian-only bridge, so you can leisurely walk without worrying about any traffic.

 I walked around the small town that has an air of comfort and warmth around it.

-Saying Goodbye to Mary and the South Wales
+Saying Goodbye to Mary and South Wales

 After my walk, I came back to Mary’s place for lunch.
 She cooked nice vegetarian lasagne for me – the most delicious lasagne I have ever had.
 Her daughter and grandchildren came over to meet me.
 Mary wanted to introduce them to a software engineer from India.
 Over hearty conversations, we had food and said our goodbyes.

-Mary dropped me to the station, she again made sure that she did not take the expressway but the old roads so that I can enjoy the black mountains a bit more.
+Mary dropped me at the station, she again made sure that she did not take the expressway but the old roads so that I can enjoy the black mountains a bit more.
 She lamented the fact that Monmouth is no longer connected with rail network which it used to be once.

 I was emotional and I told Mary ‘When I get to your age, I wish I can live a life like yours – welcoming people into my home & my heart’.
 With a gentle hug, we parted ways, hoping to meet sometime somewhere again.